ramosipd/azure-service-emulators/EventGrid/README.md

 # EventGrid Project

+## Overview
+This project demonstrates how to use the EventGrid emulator with a third-party [emulator](https://hub.docker.com/r/workleap/eventgridemulator).

 ## Scripts
 - `emulator:eventgrid:start`: Start EventGrid emulator using Docker Compose.
 - `emulator:eventgrid:stop`: Stop EventGrid emulator using Docker Compose.